 “Don’t Breathe” is a phenomenal step for the suspense genre.
 It takes the fairly unoriginal idea of a home invasion and flips the roles so that the intruders are the protagonists and the sight-impaired homeowner is the villain.

-The main characters, Rocky (Jane Levy) and Alex (Dylan Minnette), are a team of reluctant thieves in modern day Detroit.
-One last heist is all they need to end their careers as larceners, and the job seemingly couldn’t be easier – the house belongs to a blind man (Stephen Lang).
-Quickly they become trapped in the house, and they eventually learn the horrifying truth about the man they set out to rob.
+Rocky (Jane Levy) and Alex (Dylan Minnette) are reluctant thieves in modern-day Detroit.
+One last heist is all they need to end their careers as larcenists, and the job seemingly couldn’t be easier – the house belongs to a blind man (Stephen Lang).
+However, they quickly become trapped and learn the horrifying truth about the man they set out to rob.

-Something that struck me about this film was that it really was not afraid to break any horror norms such as an easy escape from a near-death situation.
-Without spoiling any of the plot, I’ll just say that I was terrified at the level of realism that was put into the story, and also extremely satisfied with the choices the director made when it came to shocking his audience.
+This film isn’t afraid to break horror norms such as an easy escape from a near-death situation.
+Without spoiling the plot, I’ll just say that I was terrified at the level of realism in the story, and satisfied with the choices the director made when it came to shocking us.

 “Don’t Breathe” certainly isn’t afraid to jump-scare us, but luckily it knows to use these in moderation.
 The cinematographer often adds to the suspense effectively by having the protagonists and antagonist in the same shot, though not always aware of the location of the other.
 The camera angles are remarkably consistent for reminding the viewer of just how small the setting is; it is, after all, a house.

 Even though the setting of the film is small, “Don’t Breathe” does a great job using the space.
 In one scene, the characters are trapped in the basement where they lose their only advantage against their adversary: light.
 Things suddenly get dark not only for the protagonists but for the audience, and this disorienting change is followed by a thrilling action sequence.